nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 that signifies an action to be done by the app.
 * **Course taken**: a module that a person has taken in university or outside (for e.g. CS2103T module in NUS).
-* **Specialisation**: the specialisation in Computer Science degree that a person takes in university (for e.g. Software Engineering, Artificial Intelligence).
+* **Specialization**: the specialization students can take in their Computer Science university degree in NUS (e.g. Software Engineering, Artificial Intelligence).
 * **Tag**: an annotation to a person.
 This can be anything memorable of the person.

 --------------------------------------------------------------------------------------------------------------------